Luiz009/Luiz009/README.md

 I’m a Systems Analyst.
 Currently I'm working as a API Gateway Analyst and Web Developer at Banco BMG. 🏦

 #### My current tools
 📲 Mobile with React Native
-🖥️ Front-end with React
 📡 Back-end with Nodejs
 🛠️ Typescript
 📈 API Gateway